The Winters Museum

 Mural Wall 2020

-Following the safety protocols of the CDC due to the COVID-19 pandemic, Winters Participation Gallery, and eighteen students are painting the east wall of the John Rogers building which currently houses the Winters History Museum.
-The mural will be completed in early August.
+Following the safety protocols of the CDC due to the COVID-19 pandemic, Winters Participation Gallery, and eighteen students painted the east wall of the John Rogers building which houses the Winters History Museum.

 A Salute to Winters Veterans